dukeboard/kevoree-log/README.md

     static import org.kevoree.Log;
     info("My important Message");

-In addition you can use SLF4J lazy string formatting strategy (up to 5 arguments only) :
+In addition you can use SLF4J lazy string formatting strategy (up to 5 arguments max) :

     info("Hello {} from {}",obj1,obj2);